gan-orlab/tutorials/README.md

 # tutorials
-this tutorial aims to help you set up your compute canada account, go through some basic bioinformatics tools and show you how to work with comptue canada
+this tutorial aims to help you set up your compute canada account, it also goes through some basic bioinformatics tools and showes you how to work with comptue canada